danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 ## Other Options

-Here are a few other useful options you might consider:
+Here are some other options that can be added to the `~/.sqliterc` file:

 **.nullvalue**